schovancova/apartment-hunter/README.md

 extra payments, spam or having to subscribe to 10 different paid apartment services.
 It's easy.
-1. Setup notification methods - you can do phone notifications, desktop notification, Slack, anything you want - emails do not work currently.
+1. Setup notification methods - you can do phone notifications, desktop notification, Slack - emails do not work currently.
 2. Setup filters - What is your budget?
 All stored in a compact configuration file.
 3. Install the app and launch.
 It can run on your PC, on a server, on a cloud.
 4. Get all the sweet apartment notifications for free from most popular apartment sites.